-This clinical policy references Current Procedural Terminology (CPT®).
-CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2023, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT[®]).
+CPT[®] is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2022, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
-Codes referenced in this clinical policy are for informational purposes only.
+Codes referenced in this clinical policy are for informational purposes only and may not support medical necessity.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT [®] Description Codes 96920 Excimer laser treatment for psoriasis; total area less than 250 sq cm 96921 Excimer laser treatment for psoriasis; 250 sq cm to 500 sq cm 96922 Excimer laser treatment for psoriasis; over 500 sq cm
+CPT [®] Codes Description 96920 Laser treatment for inflammatory skin disease (psoriasis); total area less than 250 sq. cm 96921 Laser treatment for inflammatory skin disease (psoriasis); 250 sq. cm to 500 sq. cm 96922 Laser treatment for inflammatory skin disease (psoriasis); over 500 sq. cm